Trust-Anchor-Group/XmppOpenAIBridge/README.md

 `TAG.Content.Markdown.OpenAI` project as your stardup project.
 It will execute the console version of the [IoT Gateway](https://github.com/PeterWaher/IoTGateway), and make sure the compiled files of the `XmppOpenAIBridge` solution is run with it.

+## Configuring bridges to OpenAI

+To create a bridge to OpenAI, the first step is to create a Bridge *node* on the gateway or Neuron.
+Once the package is installed, you can do this using, for instance, the *Simple IoT Client*, available in the [IoT Gateway](https://github.com/PeterWaher/IoTGateway) repository.
+Follow these steps:

+1. As an administrator of the Gateway, make sure your XMPP Address (JID) is on the list to receive notifications from the gateway.
+This way, the gateway knows you're an administrator.

+2. From your XMPP Client (for example, the *Simple IoT Client*), add your Gateway as a contact, and subscribe to its presence.

+3. Once you have an approved subscription, expand the contact, then expand the `MeteringTopology` source node, followed by the `Root` node.

+4. On the `Root` node, add one or more `XMPP Broker` nodes.
+Each `XMPP Broker` node, creates a separate XMPP connection.
+You can point this to the same Neuron, if you're hosting the bridge on a Neuron.
+If you're hosting the bridge on another type of Gateway, you need to point it to a Neuron, or some other XMPP Server.
+The `XMPP Broker` node will maintain a separate XMPP connection to this
+Broker, and will receive its own XMPP Address (or JID).
+The bridge you're creating will be reachable on this JID.

+	There are three tabs you need to fill in: On the `IP` Tab, you fill in information about the XMPP Server (or Neuron) you wish to connect to.
+On the `XMPP` tab, you fill in information about the account you will use.
+On the `Roster` tab, you optionally enter a regular expression that will be used to automatically accept presence subscription requests, if they come from JIDs matching this expression.

+5. Once you have an XMPP connection for the bridge (i.e. the `XMPP Broker` node is created and works), you can add an OpenAI extension node to the `XMPP Broker` node.
+You select either a `ChatGPT-XMPP Bridge` node or a `DALL-E XMPP Bridge` node, depending on what type of bridge you want the connection to represent.

+	**Note**: It is important to provide the Open AI extension node with a proper identity (ID property).
+This identity is used in the Markdown integrations, to select the proper gateway to use when converting Markdown code blocks into presentable content.

+Once you have completed these steps, you can access the bridge, wither by chatting with them, using the JIDs you've defined above, or through Markdown, referencing the extensions defined.